Azure/azureml-examples/sdk/python/jobs/pipelines/1i_pipeline_with_spark_nodes/README.md

 description: This sample shows how to build pipeline with spark component.
 ---

-# Running a Pipeline job
+# Running a Pipeline job with Spark component
 This example shows how to use pipeline to build pipeline with spark component.

 Please find the sample defined in [pipeline_with_spark_nodes.ipynb](pipeline_with_spark_nodes.ipynb).